-Russia continues to step up assault on Ukraine with massive missile barrage
+Russia continues to step up assault on Ukraine with missile barrage

 Russia has escalated its attacks on Ukraine as its invasion enters a third calendar year.

-Russia has maintained its recent intensification of air attacks on Ukraine with a huge assault overnight.
+Russia has maintained its recent intensification of air attacks on Ukraine as it unleashed a huge overnight assault.

-Hundreds of missiles and drones struck the capital Kyiv and Kharkiv on Tuesday.
-The intensified attack on the country’s two largest cities came just a day after Russian President Vladimir Putin vowed to exact “revenge” for a deadly assault on the Russian city of Belgorod.
+Hundreds of Russian missiles and drones struck the capital, Kyiv, and Kharkiv on Tuesday.
+The intensified attack on the country’s two largest cities came just a day after Russian President Vladimir Putin pledged to exact “revenge” for a deadly assault on the Russian city of Belgorod.

 Keep readinglist of 3 items